rohanmaddamsetti/DDOL-plasmid-bioinformatics/README.md

     b.
 Check transmissibility of plasmids (using a tool like MOB-typer)
 3. Map genes to KEGG nodes (this is the potentially difficult/novel step)
 4. Search for patterns, such as pathways that tend to be mobilized, or other comparisons between genes on mobilized plasmids vs. non-mobilized plasmids vs. chromosomes (these patterns are the potentially novel results)
-If you could search through your codebase to see what you have that is relevant to steps 1 and 2, that would be great.
-I will learn about MOB-typer for step 2b and start thinking about how we can achieve step 3.
-Thank you very much for your help!# DDOL-plasmid-bioinformatics